wttech/acm/README.md

 1. **Using the 'all' package:**
     * Recommended for fresh AEM instances.
-    * This package will also install AEM Groovy Console and AEM Content Manager examples.
+    * This package will also install Groovy Bundles ([groovy](https://mvnrepository.com/artifact/org.apache.groovy/groovy) and [groovy-templates](https://mvnrepository.com/artifact/org.apache.groovy/groovy-templates)).
 2. **Using the 'minimal' package:**
     * Recommended for AEM instances that already contain some dependencies shared with other tools.
     * This package does not include Groovy bundles, which can be provided by other tools like [AEM Easy Content Upgrade](https://github.com/valtech/aem-easy-content-upgrade/releases) (AECU) or [AEM Groovy Console](https://github.com/orbinson/aem-groovy-console/releases).